 Ask questions that can’t be answered with one or two words, or even a single sentence

 If you aren’t getting anywhere with your line of questioning, change direction.
-Instead of focusing on events, focus on your kiddo’s character traits.
+Instead of focusing on activities and events, focus on your kiddo’s character traits.
 Ask, “What did you do that was brave today?” or “How did you show kindness today?”

 There were a few times that I couldn’t get Soph to open up, no matter what I tried.
 Eventually I realized that this was alright.
 Instead of getting frustrated, I’d just say, “Okay.
 If you want to talk later, I’ll be here.”
 Often, she’d open up at bedtime instead.